-Ibiza, Magaluf, Benidorm…Scranton! 😉 No matter where you are going you’ll need to be able to save every penny to get the most out of the holiday.
+Ibiza, Magaluf, Benidorm…Scranton!
 The last thing you want is to be worrying about how to survive in some tropical paradise on less than a pound.
 We know how hard it is for students to let loose and enjoy their summer holidays so we put together these 7 super simple tips could make all the difference between letting loose and going home.

 Sell some old textbooks:

 What’s the best way to save?
 By not spending.

 You’ll be amazed just how much you can save by having zero cost days.
 A great way to do this is selling the things you no longer need.
 Old textbooks are a great source of income.
 Books in good condition usually maintain a high value (as long as they are still in use) and are always in demand.
 There are hundreds of websites that let students sell their second-hand things.
 Check out webuybooks or abebooks….but remember to take down all your notes before!

 Transport.
 The Achilles heel of student costs.
 You may get a substantial discount on your student travel card but when you’re saving for a holiday that’s just not enough!
 Cycling is completely free, quick and environmentally friendly (who knew saving the environment could fund your holiday) and a great way to get in shape for that beach bod!
 Just make sure you have a good bike lock.

 Only shop where you can use a student discount card: